Etsy vs Your Own Website: Which Is Better for Makers?

 When a buyer purchases from your own website, you get their email address.
 You can follow up, send them a thank you, let them know when you launch something new, offer them a loyalty discount.
 That relationship is yours, and it compounds with every order.

-You also build your own SEO over time.
+You build your own SEO.
 Every product description, every page on your site adds to your domain authority.
 When someone searches for your product type and finds your website, that traffic is yours permanently.
 On Etsy, you are contributing to Etsy's SEO, not your own.

-The financial picture is also cleaner on your own site.
+The economics are cleaner.
 No listing fees, no per-sale transaction fees to the platform.
 You pay your monthly subscription or hosting cost, and that is it.
 At meaningful volume, this difference becomes substantial.

 The honest challenge: traffic